• Skip to primary navigation

 How to serve German coleslaw?

-• I've always loved eating any kind of cabbage salad with only boiled or roast potatoes.
-It is such a great combination, I don't really need any meat anymore.
+I've always loved eating cabbage salad with only boiled or roast potato wedges.
+It is such a great combination; I don't really need any meat.

-• It is a great potluck salad as it can be made in advance, it can be easily transported and it goes well with just about anything.
+It's a perfect potluck salad because it can be made in advance, easily transported, and goes well with just about anything.

-German coleslaw with crème Fraiche and lots of chives is a typical German cabbage salad recipe.
+German coleslaw with crème fraiche and lots of chives is a typical recipe for German cabbage salad.

 4.75 from 4 votes